-BE IT FURTHER RESOLVED, That a copy of this resolution be presented to Minadene Waldrop and her students, the Principal of Terry High School, and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to Cori and Kerri Rigsby and Attorney General Jim Hood and be made available to the Capitol Press Corps.